HMS Donovan (album): Songs and recording

+Other tracks recorded for Moon In Capricorn during late 1968 and early 1969 include the title track, "The Ferryman's Daughter", a cover of "She Moved Through the Fair" and "The Traveling People", all of which would see release on the 2005 box set To Try for the Sun: The Journey of Donovan.
+Eventually, the project was scrapped in favor of releasing a more traditional pop/rock album, Barabajagal, in the summer of 1969.
+Two additional 1969 outtakes with fuller band backings, "Celia of the Seals" and the album's only electric rock song "Homesickness" (cut with The Jeff Beck Group and the only track produced by Mickie Most), would also find their way onto HMS Donovan.

-More than half of HMS Donovans tracks are traditional folk songs, hymns, and classic poems for and about children, which Donovan set to original melodies.
+When the idea for a children's album was resuscitated in late 1970, Donovan also decided to include adaptations of traditional folk songs, hymns, and classic poems for and about children, which he set to original melodies; eventually these would comprise a little more than half of HMS Donovan.
 Many of the poems were from the book, One Hundred Poems for Children compiled by Herbert Strang.
 Other poems come from Lewis Carroll's Alice's Adventures in Wonderland and Through the Looking-Glass.

-Of Donovan's original songs, most were newly written, many while staying on the isle of Crete and along other parts of Open Road's tour.
-"Lord of the Reedy River" was performed by Donovan in the 1969 film If It's Tuesday, This Must Be Belgium.
-The album was produced by Donovan, save for "Homesickness", the record's sole electric rocker, produced by Mickie Most either from sessions in 1968 or 69, as Donovan and Most stopped working together after the Barabajagal sessions.
-Other songs backed by drummer John Carr and bassist Mike Thompson were recorded during the previous year's sessions for Open Road.
+Donovan also penned several more original songs for the double album, many while staying on the isle of Crete and along other parts of the 1970 Open Road tour.
+The album was entirely produced by Donovan at Morgan Studios, save for "Homesickness", as Donovan and Most stopped working together after the Barabajagal sessions.
+Other songs backed by drummer John Carr and bassist Mike Thomson were recorded during the early 1970 sessions for Open Road.
+Danny Thompson is credited with the concert bass fiddle on "Celia of the Seals".

 Some of the songs on HMS Donovan share melodies with other songs in Donovan's canon.
 "Jabberwocky" has an acoustic arrangement with the same melody as "Celtic Rock" from Open Road.
-"The Owl and the Pussycat" and "The Unicorn" also have the same melody, but bootleg recordings suggest Donovan once sang these two songs together in a medley during late 1960s live performances.
 Sydney Carter's "Lord of the Dance" borrows the melody from the Joseph Brackett song "Simple Gifts".
 "The Star" is better known as "Twinkle Twinkle Little Star".

+Album cover art

+The album's front and back covers featured an elaborate John Patrick Byrne illustration of Donovan resting on the grass, surrounded by various creatures of childhood literature and mythology; an included trifold poster featured a similar Byrne illustration, this time with the artist lying on the grass holding a wand.
+The inner gatefold consisted of a simpler illustration consisting largely of clouds, with a poem by Donovan on the left side.
+The overall art direction was credited to Sydney Maurer, who had also been employed for Barabajagal and Open Road.